Click below for dates and prices or select course on left hand menu for more information.

 Health: Important Notice

 Participants are required to carry out the practical components of the course for successful completion, and therefore need to be fit (i.e. fit to work, no acute injuries).
-They will be asked to fill out an injury questionnaire at the start of the course and, if they have any concerns, should report these to the course tutor.
+They will be asked to fill out a health questionnaire at the start of the course and, if they have any concerns, should report these to the course tutor.
 If organisations have concerns regarding potential participants, please contact TfC prior to booking.

 Certification